- Intranet (n): clunky internal website designed your company set up in 2004. Infrequently updated and seldom checked by the wider workforce.

 This includes easy reporting procedures for when things go wrong.
-Whether that’s requesting replacement equipment from IT, filing fault reports for vehicles and machinery or reporting a workplace accident, your intranet should allow your employees to do it remotely and securely, as soon as it needs to be done.
+That could be requesting replacement equipment from IT.
+Filing fault reports for vehicles and machinery.
+Or reporting a workplace accident.
+Your intranet should allow your employees to do it remotely and securely.

-It’s not the most glamorous uses of intranet out there, but having these processes immediately accessible to all your staff helps everyone stick to protocol—if your team can file reports remotely there’s more chance they can do so immediately, rather than waiting until they’re next in the office or forgetting it altogether.
+It’s not the most glamorous uses of intranet out there.
+But having these processes immediately accessible helps everyone stick to protocol.
+If your team can file reports remotely there’s more chance they can do so immediately.

 A simple point, but such a time saver for employees.

-Use your intranet to provide cloud storage for all key company docs.
-Uniform order forms, manuals for key bits of tech, key risk assessment documents...if your employees need it, put it on there and save them tedious hours of paper chasing!
+Uses of intranet can provide cloud storage for all key company docs.
+Uniform order forms, manuals for key bits of tech, key risk assessment documents… if your employees need it, put it on there and save them tedious hours of paper chasing!

-Make it super easy for your employees to figure out when they’re working by putting all shift rotas up on the intranet.
-If you invest in a mobile solution (again, we can’t emphasize this enough for a modern workplace), you could even set push notifications up to let teams know when next month’s rota is available.
+Make it super-easy for your employees to figure out when they’re working by putting all shift rotas up on the intranet.
+If you invest in a mobile solution, you could even set push notifications up to let teams know when next month’s rota is available.

 Those staffing issues due to someone not catching an updated rota in time?
 All gone.

-It’s also easier for management to have one single stream of time off requests, so that they can plan work accordingly and hire temps if needed.
-Seems like a simple enough idea, but you’d be surprised at the number of companies with different processes for different teams (and very unsurprised at the chaos this can create).
+It’s also easier for management to have one single stream of time off requests, so that they can plan work and hire temps if needed.
+Seems like a simple enough idea.
+But the number of companies with different processes for different teams is surprising.
+As is the chaos this can create.

 Would your workforce benefit from e-payslips that they can access 24/7?

 If you have a large mobile workforce, you bet they would.
-It’s so much more convenient than having to collect a paper version from HQ or wait for it to be sent in the post, particularly if it’s needed urgently for various bits of life admin.
+It’s so much more convenient than having to collect a paper version from HQ.
+Particularly if it’s needed urgently for various bits of life admin.

-Setting your intranet up as your employees’ go-to place for checking payslips is a good idea—whether you choose a solution you can integrate with your timesheet software or native functionality.
+Setting your uses of intranet up as your employees’ go-to place for checking payslips is a good idea.
+Whether you choose a solution you can integrate with your timesheet software or native functionality.

 This lets your employees login, check their past payslips (which are all on file) and print them as and when they need.
 It’s fast, convenient and will save a few trees in the long run (not to mention the printing cost and the time needed to mail the paper payslips out).